 These side effects may be temporary, lasting a few days to weeks.
 However, if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.

-Note: After the Food and Drug Administration (FDA) approves a drug, it tracks side effects of the medication.
-If you develop a side effect while taking Emgality and want to tell the FDA about it, visit MedWatch.
+Note: After the FDA approves a drug, it tracks side effects of the medication.
+If you develop a side effect while receiving Emgality and want to tell the FDA about it, visit MedWatch.

-* For more information about these side effects, see “Side effect specifics” below.
+* For more information about these side effects, see the “Side effect specifics” section below.

-If you develop serious side effects while taking Emgality, call your doctor right away.
+However, if you develop serious side effects while receiving Emgality, call your doctor right away.
 If the side effects seem life threatening or you think you’re having a medical emergency, immediately call 911 or your local emergency number.

 Serious side effects that have been reported include: